jser/realtime.jser.info/_posts/2014-08-09-the-state-of-the-componentised-web-blog-events-news-and-videos-for-web-designers-and-developers.md

 ---
+title: >-
-title: 'The State of the Componentised Web - Blog - Events, News, and Videos for Web Designers and Developers'
+  The State of the Componentised Web - Blog - Events, News, and Videos for Web Designers and Developers
 author: azu
 layout: post
 itemUrl: 'http://www.futureinsights.com/home/the-state-of-the-componentised-web.html'